 Yes, they do!
-As mentioned above, deer will take the route of least resistance when it comes to food.
-Once they learn that pumpkins are an easily accessible food source – they sure will be attracted by them.
+As mentioned above, deer will take the route of least resistance regarding food.
+Once they learn that pumpkins are an easily accessible food source – they sure will be attracted to them.

 That does not mean that you will see them daily, but it does mean that you will have a steady number of deer visiting your garden/site.

 First, check with your local laws!
 Intentionally feeding big game animals is illegal in many states. (read..
 Hunting & Wildlife Regulations)